simshadows/discord-mentionbot/README.md

-# Discord-mentionbot
+# Discord - mentionbot
-An extensible, multi-server Discord bot.
+An extensible, module-based Discord bot.

 **This bot is still at a really early stage in development.
 I suggest you don't use it just yet...**
-**And additionally, I'm keeping this bot framework

 # Key features: